kumohakasemk9/forgedocs-fork/docs/gettingstarted/index.md

 Building and Testing Your Mod
 -----------------------------

 1. To build your mod, run `gradlew build`.
 This will output a file in `build/libs` with the name `[archivesBaseName]-[version].jar`.
 This file can be placed in the `mods` folder of a forge enabled Minecraft setup, and distributed.
 2. To test run with your mod, the easiest way is to use the run configs that were generated when you set up your project.
 Otherwise, you can run `gradlew runClient`.
 This will launch Minecraft from the `<runDir>` location, including your mod code.
 There are various customizations to this command.
 Consult the [ForgeGradle cookbook][] for more information.

-3. You can also run a dedicated server using the server run config, or `gradlew runServer`.
+4. You can also run a dedicated server using the server run config, or `gradlew runServer`.
 This will launch the Minecraft server with its GUI.

 !!! note
+    * In `forge-1.12.2-14.23.5.2860-mdk`, `runClient` task looks like ignoring all resource included in `src/main/resources/` dir this makes your mcmod.info missing in game, no lang files and you may see raw names, etc...
+(BUG?)

-    It is always advisable to test your mod in a dedicated server environment if it is intended to run there.
+    * It is always advisable to test your mod in a dedicated server environment if it is intended to run there.